-Most portals use online questionnaires which require you to enter responses directly online into pre-formatted boxes.
-Others require you to upload your response as a Word or PDF document.
+Most portals use online questionnaires which require you to enter responses directly into pre-formatted, online boxes.
+Others require you to upload your response as an MS Word or PDF document.

 Either way, now is the time to write your bid!
 For help on how to do this, give us a call.

 Should you run into trouble in your bid (most likely as there is some kind of mistake in the documents), ask the buyer a clarification question.

 There is usually a ‘messages’, ‘inbox’ or ‘correspondence’ section on the portal.
 Just head in there and ask your query.
 Don’t worry about sounding silly.
 Even if you think it’s a bit of a stupid question, it’s best to know than to guess and get it wrong.

 Bear in mind that all other suppliers will see your question and the response so don’t ask anything too sensitive.

 Once you’re all done and ready to submit, you either need to upload your response along with your attachments in PDF, Word or Excel format, or place your answers into the relevant boxes in the portal.

 It will be clear precisely how you must submit although make sure to check early on, lest you send yourself down the wrong path and waste valuable time!

 Once you’re all done and you’ve double and triple checked everything against the instructions, click ‘Submit’.

 One of the key functions of tender portals is that they allow you to receive progress updates directly to your inbox.
 You’ll therefore know right away of any results, feedback or clarifications which may have been sent out.